 Dean Kern: Nice to be here and thank you.

 Dean Kern: Yeah, I think that’s a valid question, and I don’t think you’re alone in that question.
 A lot of even senior leaders struggle with the value proposition of architecture.
 What they see is a real expensive trend, right?
-And so, a lot of industries are looking for ways to offer value and to streamline and or bring additional return on investment.
-Organizations spend a lot of money developing products, services, things that require a lot of coordinated effort.
+And so, a lot of industries are looking for ways to offer value and to streamline and or bring an additional return on investment.
+Organizations spend a lot of money developing products, services, and things that require a lot of coordinated effort.
 And leadership traditionally is looking for ways to do that, that are aligned with their business strategy and give them directional guidance.
 And it’s not always obvious that architecture can help with that.
 It’s seen as something that can be useful, but it’s also seen as something very expensive.
-And so, there’s a number of frameworks out there to help guide that, things like TOGAF and Zachman, and these frameworks have garnered a lot of traction and a lot of publicity, but they’ve also, maybe on the other side of that, are seen a as a bit of overheaded cost.
+And so, there’s a number of frameworks out there to help guide that, things like TOGAF and Zachman, and these frameworks have garnered a lot of traction and a lot of publicity, but they’ve also, maybe on the other side of that, are seen a as a bit of overhead cost.

 Dean Kern: And does the value that it offers really offset its cost?
 And, so, a lot of leaders are looking for some kind of guidance or some kind of perspective to help justify a very expensive trend, or what might be seen as a trend.
 I would argue very differently.
 But I would say that the importance of this is really around, not necessarily the architecture, but rather the architecture with the partnership of the organization of the business.
 And so, it’s this partnership versus salesmanship that’s superbly important, right?
-It’s what helps align the technology strategy with that of the business strategy, and brings the value, and offers a path forward that is best aligned with the organization.
-And that’s easily said, but it’s much more difficult to execute on, and to do.
+It’s what helps align the technology strategy with that of the business strategy, brings value, and offers a path forward that is best aligned with the organization.
+And that’s easily said, but it’s much more difficult to execute and do.
 And that’s where some of these frameworks like TOGAF and Zachman try to offer some insight and ways to do that.
-But I would suggest that a lot of the times, organizations don’t start out perfect.
+But I would suggest that a lot of the time, organizations don’t start out perfect.
 They don’t start out with all their processes and people in place.
 It’s a journey.
-And it’s really understanding that journey and aligning to it that becomes very important, so that you don’t over engineer or over architect, right.
+And it’s really understanding that journey and aligning to it that becomes very important, so that you don’t over-engineer or over architect, right.
 In that, you bring just as much as you need when you need it.
 And that’s really the key to bringing that true value so that we can get some level of alignment and organizational value, but do it in a meaningful way, in a way that the organization can consume.